xu-cheng/website/_posts/2018-04-25-Send-Email-Batch-Ruby.md

   to       'to@example.com'
   subject  '<subject>'
   body     '<body>'
-  add_file filename: 'some_attchment.txt', content: File.read('/path/to/attachment.txt')
+  add_file filename: 'some_attachment.txt', content: File.read('/path/to/attachment.txt')
 end

 # check the email